Wherever leaves fall, they decompose and restock the soil with nutrients and organic matter.

 But when there is no soil to land on — such as on a street or sidewalk — the leaves and all their decomposing bits wash down the street and into the storm drain.
 From there they go directly into lakes and rivers where the nutrients will feed unwanted algae growth next summer.
 In addition to a major "ick" factor, this algae is a problem because when it dies and decomposes at the bottom of the lake, it uses up oxygen that fish and native plants need.

-In the Mississippi River-Twin Cities watershed 87 of the 180 lakes studied didn't meet water quality standards because of excess nutrients — that's about half the lakes!
+In the Mississippi River-Twin Cities Watershed, the MPCA monitored and assessed 180 lakes, and 80 of them didn’t meet water quality standards because of excess nutrients.
 And leaves are a major source of the problem.
 Depending on the lake, leaves might account for 60% of the excess nutrients in these lakes.

 Don't "leaf" it up to someone else to solve this problem!
 Here's what to do with your autumn leaves so that they nourish the soil and not unwanted algae.